 People who were diagnosed with meningioma are routinely monitored for new symptoms with regular MRI scans as well as physical examinations.
 If radiation therapy was given to the pituitary gland, evaluations of hormone levels may be needed.
 The frequency of the checkups and scans varies widely from patient to patient.
 Your plan will be determined by your oncologist or neuro-oncologist.

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

-As described in previous sections, meningioma and its treatments can affect the functioning of the brain as well as the well-being of the patient.
-For this reason, it is sometimes helpful for the health care team to evaluate the patient's cognitive (thought-process) abilities through specialized tests, often given by a neuropsychologist (a psychologist who studies causes of brain disorders and specializes in diagnosing and treating these disorders using mostly a medical approach), and also to monitor the quality of life of the patient.
+Meningioma and its treatments can affect the functioning of the brain as well as your daily well-being.
+For this reason, it is sometimes helpful for the health care team to monitor your quality of life and evaluate your cognitive (thought-process) abilities through specialized tests, often given by a neuropsychologist.
+A neuropsychologist is a psychologist who studies causes of brain disorders and specializes in diagnosing and treating these disorders using mostly a medical approach.
 These evaluations could identify certain problems that may benefit from specific therapies, such as speech or occupational therapy , counseling with a social worker, or prescription medications that can help to reduce fatigue or improve memory.
-Whenever possible, participation in a support group with other people diagnosed with a CNS tumor is highly encouraged.